 I’ve been here more times than I can count.

-Maybe, you come home from work every day feeling tired and listless with just enough energy to lie on the couch clutching the TV remote control.
-Or, perhaps you’re constantly stressed and aggravated while you’re at work… you may then begin to question what is it that you’re living for?
+Maybe you come home from work every day feeling tired and listless, with just enough energy to lie on the couch clutching the TV remote control.
+Or perhaps you’re constantly stressed and aggravated at work…, and you may then question what you’re living for.

-If this is you or someone you love deeply, I’m going to share a useful strategy to help you come alive again.
+If this is you or someone you love deeply, I will share a helpful strategy to help you come alive again.
 A strategy that you might not have considered before.

 But first, we have to identify the underlying problem.

 The real problem is “rest”.
-More specifically, the problem is not having the proper mindset and strategy for rest that is restorative, resetting and leads to creavitivty and productivity.
-Deep rest, done right, is essential for living well.
+More specifically, the problem is not having the proper mindset and strategy for Rest that is restorative, resetting, and leads to creativity and productivity.
+Deep Rest, done right, is essential for living well.

-Many times we work hard just so that we can rest.
-But then when we get an opportunity to rest, we don’t feel very rewarded because, once again, rest normally just means staring at the TV or scrolling through social media.
-That has some short term dopamine-related benefits.
-But it’s the long-term benefits of deep rest that we all long for.
+Many times, we work hard just so that we can rest.
+But then, when we get an opportunity to relax, we don’t feel mightily rewarded because, once again, sleep means typically staring at the TV or scrolling through social media.
+That has some short-term dopamine-related benefits.
+But we all long for the long-term benefits of deep Rest.

-We usually associate rest with sleeping, napping, or even our 2-week annual vacation.
-You would be absolutely right.
-These are all forms of rest that can help us to recharge our batteries.
+We usually associate Rest with sleeping, napping, or even our 2-week annual vacation.
+You would be right.
+These are all forms of Rest that can help us recharge our batteries.
 But there is still more.

 Deep Play: A Strategy for Rest

-When you learn how to re-engage with your passion or discover new ones you can begin to cultivate a state of being known as deep play.
+When you learn how to re-engage with your passion or discover new ones, you can cultivate a state of being known as deep play.
 To simplify, deep play is a type of play that is challenging, intensely dramatic, and engrossing.
-The reason that deep play allows one to finally rest is that it causes you to detach from your current reality.
-By definition, the activity is challenging, both mentally and/or physically.
-As a result, it offers some of the same rewards (e.g. achievement, excellence) that our job may offer, but without the stress and pressure.
+Deep play allows one to rest because it causes you to detach from reality finally.
+By definition, the activity is challenging, both mentally and physically.
+As a result, it offers some of the same rewards (e.g., achievement, excellence) that our job may offer without stress and pressure.
 We find fulfillment quicker and in a completely different setting without the frustrations of work.

-Now, just because you’re not a scientist or a mountain climber you can still apply these principles by diving deep into your passions, finding a restorative sense of rest, and come alive again.
+Now, just because you’re not a scientist or a mountain climber, you can still apply these principles by diving deep into your passions, finding a refreshing sense of Rest, and coming alive again.

 We All Had Dreams